jukaLang/Juka/README.md

 ## Download
-<strike>Download the latest version at https://ci.appveyor.com/project/TheAndreiM/dream/build/artifacts</strike>

-For now, Juka DReAM should be compiled directly from source code.
+Juka DReAM should be compiled directly from source code.

 ## Folder Structure